kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 [Link to an extension of the above amendment published at 86 FR 13629, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=0e02dee3f6c4b30a48b6fb3245ee6778&mc=true&node=20210310y1.1)

-\(a\) The holder of a Certificate of Aircraft Registration must ensure that the information provided under §48.100 remains accurate.
+\(a\) The holder of a Certificate of Aircraft Registration must ensure that the information provided under [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]] remains accurate.

 \(b\) The holder of a Certificate of Aircraft Registration must update the information using the web-based small unmanned aircraft registration system within 14 calendar days of the following:

-\(1\) A change in the information provided under §48.100.
+\(1\) A change in the information provided under [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]].

 \(2\) When aircraft registration requires cancellation for any reason including sale or transfer, destruction, or export.